LEADING OFF: Nats have 3 positives, no opener Friday

 RUSTY RUNNER

 The World Series champion Los Angeles Dodgers struggled with the basics on opening day — Cody Bellinger cleared the fence with an apparent homer in the third inning at Colorado, but he was called out after lapping teammate Justin Turner.
-Turner thought outfielder Raimel Tapia had robbed Bellinger’s homer, but the ball bounced off his glove.
+Turner thought outfielder Raimel Tapia had robbed Bellinger of a homer, but the ball bounced off his glove.

 Reigning NL Cy Young Award winner Trevor Bauer will make his first start in Dodger Blue, facing Rockies right-hander Antonio Senzatela.